-Check whether the issuer is not required to file reports pursuant to Section 13 or $15\,(d)$ of the Exchange Act. ()
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $()$ No (X)

 Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or $15\,(d)$ of the Exchange Act from their obligations under those Sections.